python/cpython/Doc/library/bisect.rst

 Searching Sorted Lists
 ----------------------

-The above :func:`bisect` functions are useful for finding insertion points but can be tricky or awkward to use for common searching tasks.
+The above :func:`.bisect` functions are useful for finding insertion points but can be tricky or awkward to use for common searching tasks.
 The following five functions show how to transform them into the standard lookups for sorted lists::